Dosage Form: injection, solution

 Patients receiving Cyclosporine Injection should be under continuous observation for at least the first 30 minutes following the start of the infusion and at frequent intervals thereafter.
 If anaphylaxis occurs, the infusion should be stopped.
 An aqueous solution of epinephrine 1:1000 should be available at the bedside as well as a source of oxygen.

-Because Cyclosporine Injection is not bioequivalent to Neoral®, Cyclosporine Injection (MODIFIED), conversion from Neoral® to Cyclosporine Injection using a 1:1 ratio (mg/kg/day) may result in a lower cyclosporine blood concentration.
-Conversion from Neoral® to Cyclosporine Injection should be made with increased blood concentration monitoring to avoid the potential of underdosing.
+Because cyclosporine is not bioequivalent to Neoral®, conversion from Neoral® to cyclosporine using a 1:1 ratio (mg/kg/day) may result in a lower cyclosporine blood concentration.
+Conversion from Neoral® to cyclosporine should be made with increased blood concentration monitoring to avoid the potential of underdosing.

 Hypertension is a common side effect of cyclosporine therapy.
 (See ADVERSE REACTIONS.)
 Mild or moderate hypertension is more frequently encountered than severe hypertension and the incidence decreases over time.
 Antihypertensive therapy may be required.
 Control of blood pressure can be accomplished with any of the common antihypertensive agents.
 However, since cyclosporine may cause hyperkalemia, potassium-sparing diuretics should not be used.
 While calcium antagonists can be effective agents in treating cyclosporine-associated hypertension, care should be taken since interference with cyclosporine metabolism may require a dosage adjustment.
 (See Drug Interactions.)